TrainWeb.org Facebook Page

 Map: Ho 17 D 12 Topographic Maps

-Tucked away beneath Dorsey Station is this small masonry arched bridge.
-The other side shows 19th-century stonework.
+Tucked away beneath Dorsey Station is this small masonry arched bridge as seen from the downstream side.

 Mile: 13.1 Date: Dec 2000